 Youth Civic Engagement and Climate Action Grants

-Clean and Prosperous America (CaPA) envisions national climate legislation that advances economic prosperity for all, green jobs, and climate action in 2021.
+Clean and Prosperous America (CaPA) envisions national climate legislation that advances economic prosperity for all, green jobs, and climate action.
 In 2020, we supported efforts to mobilize young people, especially voters from underrepresented or under-resourced communities and rural areas, to vote for leaders who prioritize climate action.
 Our partners used a wide range of innovative strategies to educate, register, and turn out the youth vote.
 Youth turnout yielded decisive results in the 2020 general and presidential elections, as well as the 2021 Georgia Senate runoff elections.

 2021 Funding and Support

 We are not currently accepting grant proposals; this page will be updated when we launch our next round of grantmaking.
 For reference, our application criteria and form are below.
 Feel free to contact us at firstname.lastname@example.org with any questions, or to share information about your organization for future funding consideration.

 - Programs must engage people under the age of 40, either as a primary focus or as part of an intergenerational program that includes community elders or other older voices and leadership.

 - Preference will be given to programs that reach out to young people outside large cities, in rural and/or suburban areas.

 - Preference will be given to programs that are led by and focus on engaging voters and activists in communities that have traditionally been underrepresented or under-resourced.